dievoom-png/myblog1/content/posts/SillyPutty/index.md

 ## Static Analysis

 ## Q1 -What is the SHA256 Hash?
-Using hashmyfiles we can right click the malware sample and select on hashmyfiles
+Using hashmyfiles we can right click the malware sample and select hashmyfiles
 ![SHA256Hash.png](SHA256Hash.png)

 0c82e654c09c8fd9fdf4899718efa37670974c9eec5a8fc18a167f93cea6ee83